jscoq/jscoq/README.md

 <https://jscoq.github.io>

-JsCoq is written in ES2017, thus any recent standard-compliant browser should work. jsCoq also runs in my 8-year old Galaxy Nexus.
+jsCoq is written in ES2017, thus any recent standard-compliant browser should work. jsCoq also runs in my 8-year old Galaxy Nexus.
 Browser performance is quite variable these days, see the [Troubleshooting](#Troubleshooting) section if you have problems.